SWRPG-Capstone/SWRPG-FE/README.md

  - User may create a new character that contains their information, characteristics, and skills.
  - Dice rolls can be be configured to any desired combination.
  - All of your characters can be seen in one place.
- - Skills may be edited whenever you want.
+ - Skill ranks may be edited whenever you want.
- - Optimized for Mobile View.
+ - Optimized for mobile devices for convenience during gameplay.

 <img alt="demo-header" src="./src/assets/readme/demo.png">